Gaelic football: Game spreads

 Gaelic football spread throughout the world in the late 19th century.
-Despite a huge Irish American population there was limited awareness of the game in America, though there was limited knowledge of its rules, apart from that the ball cannot be lifted from the ground by hand, and that throttling is banned.
+Despite a huge Irish American population there was limited awareness of the game in America, though there was limited knowledge of its rules, apart from that the ball cannot be lifted from the ground by hand, and throttling is banned.
 It was first played in North America in the 1890s with games being played in both Canada and the United States in 1892.
 More than a dozen clubs had been established in the US by 1893.
 The first clubs appeared in England in 1896.

 Around 1900 the game began to resemble more closely to the running game of today, players were able to lift the ball off the ground and run and carry it if they bounced it every 4 yards.

 The first match played in Australia was in 1902 finding a niche in Queensland during a period when Australian football there was in recess.